dansanderson/mega65-welcome-guide/using-disks.md

 ## Using an external disk drive

 Your MEGA65 has a 6-pin IEC serial port for connecting vintage Commodore disk drives.
+With a drive connected, you can use the Freeze menu to assign it to drive `1`.

 Commodore disk drives use a serial protocol that allows multiple devices to be connected in a chain.
-Each device must have a unique device ID, such as 8 or 9.
-These old devices did not have a way to assign device IDs when connected in a chain.
+Each device must have a unique device ID.
+For disks, the available device IDs are 8, 9, 10, or 11.
+These old devices do not have a way to figure out their device IDs automatically.
 Instead, you use switches on the device itself to tell the drive its device ID.
+Each device ID must be assigned to a unique drive.

-By default, the MEGA65's virtual drives use device IDs 8 and 9.
-You can use the Freeze menu to change these device IDs, such that you can use an external drive that is configured for those IDs.
-Open the Freeze menu, then press `8` to toggle the device ID for drive 0, or `9` to toggle the device ID for drive 1.
+The MEGA65 can assign either device ID 8 or 10 to the drive connected as drive 0 (a disk image or the internal floppy drive), and can assign either device ID 9 or 11 to the drive connected as drive 1 (another disk image or the external serial port).
+You can toggle the device IDs for drive 0 or 1 in the Freeze menu by pressing `8` or `9`, respectively.
+Make sure your external drive is configured to use the device ID you have assigned to drive 1 in the MEGA65 Freeze menu (either 9 or 11).

 Any device that supports the disk serial protocol is expected to work, including new disk devices such as the [Pi1541](https://cbm-pi1541.firebaseapp.com/).
 Notice that some such devices like the SD2IEC need the C64 tape port to supply power to the device, and the MEGA65 has no such port.

 ## Converting a D64 to a D81

 You can find almost every game and application written for the Commodore 64 online in the form of disk images.
 However, these disk images are typically in the D64 format, which represents a 5-1/4" floppy disk.
 If you want to try running a C64 application on your Mega65 in its C64 mode, you must first convert the D64 image to a D81 image.
+(The D81 image represents a 3-1/2" floppy disk.)

 One way to do this is with the `cbmconvert` command line tool.
 This requires your PC (Windows, Mac, or Linux) and familiarity with the command line (Terminal).